mohamedfawas/weekend_blockbusters_clone_website/readme.md

-Here I document the process of cloning the weekend blockbuster's homepage.
-I did this while learning HTML,CSS and Javascript.
+Here I have created the clone website of the [Weekend Blockbusters](https://weekendblockbusters.com/) website using basic HTML and CSS knowledge.

-> Problem statement :
-Create the clone of the homepage of Weekend Blockbusters.
+The clone website I created is live at this [link](https://mohamedfawas.github.io/weekend_blockbusters_clone_website/).